 This is what you can look for to potentially identify grooming behaviors of sexual abusers of children - this applies not only to your children but even for friends/relatives - you may see behavior that the child's parent may miss or fall prey to.

 But, keep in mind, too - that seeing these signs does NOT mean this person is most definitely trying to abuse your child.
 What predators do what nice people would do and they emphasize that behavior to gain trust & access to your child.
 Nowadays, people are afraid to be nice & helpful because they're afraid of being suspected of something bad - good people have to go above and beyond to show their intentions are good while groomers will often seek out the people that will more easily trust them.

-While the vast majority of those that use these forms of grooming tend to be male offenders, if you witness any of these behaviors with anyone and you're gut is sending you a signal - listen.
+While the vast majority of those that use these forms of grooming tend to be male offenders, if you witness any of these behaviors with anyone and your gut is sending you a signal - listen.

 Here are 9 situations to be vigilant of.